Get Matched With Photography Programs

 Step 1: Find a passion for photography

-Many photographers have interests in other art forms as well.
+Many photographers have interests in other art forms, as well.
 Film and cinematography might be an early passion, as well as drawing and painting.
 Photography has much in common with these expressive forms.
 No matter what sort of photography you pursue, you must have a passion for capturing an image in a way that best expresses its essence.

 Step 2: Academic Training

-Step 3: Internship
+Step 4: Internship

 There is no substitute for experiential learning and that applies to photography, too.
 By the time you are ready to work as an intern, you’ll likely have enough experience to know in what direction you wish to push your work.
 You could seek out an internship with a commercial photographer who spends their days shooting products for catalogs, a photojournalist for a local paper, or a fashion photographer.
-The work might be mundane, such as setting up lighting or adjusting clothing on a human (or not) model, but that sort of experience will allow you to observe the inner workings of the profession.
+The work might be mundane, such as setting up lighting or adjusting clothing on a human (or not) model, but this sort of experience will allow you to observe the inner workings of the profession.

 Find Your Online Photography Program

 Once you have completed formal training and a period of experiential learning, you can strike out into the professional world.
 The main concern you might have starting out is with your equipment.
 While cellphone cameras have undoubtedly come a long way, most professional commercial photographers still use much of the equipment that has been in use since the mid-20th century.
-They use standard-looking cameras, known as DSLRs, with detachable lenses, tripods, and large lighting rigs.
+They use standard cameras, known as DSLRs, with detachable lenses, tripods, and large lighting rigs.
 You’ll need to make your best decision based on your knowledge of the technology and your intended use.

-You might then go to work as an independent businessperson who focuses on commercial, portrait, fashion, or journalistic photography.
+You might then go to work as an independent businessperson who focuses on commercial, portrait, fashion, or photojournalism.
 You might find work as an employee for a newspaper, magazine, or marketing firm.
 You could also strike out as a freelance photographer and seek the shots that magazines pay big money for, such as celebrity sightings.

-Skills to Acquire
+Skills

 • Photographic Eye: